 In order to reproduce in liver cells, HDV requires the hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
 HDV becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive.

-Yes, HDV causes an accelerated rate of liver damage, and leads to cirrhosis (liver scarring) and liver cancer more rapidly.
-Seventy percent of people with HDV will develop serious liver damage.
+Yes, hepatitis D is the most severe form of viral hepatitis and can accelerate the risk of liver damage, cirrhosis (liver scarring) and liver cancer.
+Seventy percent of people with hepatitis B and D will develop serious liver damage.
 In contrast, only 15 to 25 percent of hepatitis B patients do.

-Someone can acquire HDV in one of two ways.
-A “coinfection” is when hepatitis B and HDV are contracted at the same time.
-A “superinfection” is when someone who is already infected with hepatitis B then becomes infected with HDV.
-Most adults will clear both viruses with a “coinfection,” while those who contract HDV as a “superinfection” have a 70-90% of developing a chronic HDV/hepatitis B infection.
-The most important thing to remember is that HDV cannot be contracted without an existing hepatitis B infection.
+Someone can acquire hepatitis D in one of two ways.
+A “co-infection” is when hepatitis B and hepatitis D are contracted at the same time.
+A “superinfection” is when someone who is already infected with chronic hepatitis B then becomes infected with hepatitis D. Most adults will clear both viruses with a “co-infection,” while those who contract hepatitis D as a “superinfection” have a 70-90% of developing a chronic infection of both viruses.
+The most important thing to remember is that hepatitis D cannot be contracted on its own.

 While there is limited literature on the true global burden of HDV, it is estimated to affect 15-20 million people worldwide.
 HDV infections are most commonly found in Russia, the Middle East, Mongolia, Romania, Georgia, Turkey, Pakistan, Africa, the Amazonian river basin, and some parts of India and China.
 Although global rates have declined in recent decades, HDV remains an enormous public health burden.